cncf/techdocs/assessments/0009-in-toto/in-toto-doc-issues.md

 ## Expose new-user information

-   - [ ] Move the content of the [README for the main repo](https://github.com/in-toto/in-toto) to a separate **"Getting Started" document**, with a prominent pointer on the in-toto home page, such as the top menu item in the "Get Started" menu.
-Replace the README  with brief introductory notes that link to the documentation.
+   - [ ] Move the content of the [README for the main repo](https://github.com/in-toto/in-toto) to a separate **"Getting Started" document**.
+      - [ ] Add a prominent pointer to the new **"Getting Started" document** on the in-toto home page, such as the top menu item in the "Get Started" menu.
+      - [ ] Replace the README with brief introductory notes that link to the documentation.

    - [ ] As a stop-gap, add a top-level TOC for the existing Specification to show what is in it.

    - [ ] Move important sections out of the spec into separate documents, and add them to the Doc home-page TOC.
-      - Evaluate the depth of the [System Overview](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview) and decide which user population it is most suitable for, or adapt it to new tailored versions.
+      - [ ] Evaluate the depth of the [System Overview](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview) and decide which user population it is most suitable for, or adapt it to new tailored versions.
-      - Expose [Glossary](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#17-terminology) as a separate document, formatted in an alphabetized table for easy reference.
+      - [ ] Expose [Glossary](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#17-terminology) as a separate document, formatted in an alphabetized table for easy reference.
-      - Expose [Workflow Description](https://github.com/in-toto/docs/blob/v1.0/in-toto-spec.md#51-workflow-description), which identifies the different user roles.
-Adapt this to a separate document that also points to the appropriate doc for each role, which would be particularly helpful to new users.
+      - [ ] Expose [Workflow Description](https://github.com/in-toto/docs/blob/v1.0/in-toto-spec.md#51-workflow-description), which identifies the different user roles, as a separate document.
+      - [ ] Adapt the content to point to appropriate doc for each role that would be particularly helpful to new users.

 ## Create **High-level technical overviews** of increasing depth

   Arrange and choose content from existing overviews to create a set of overviews addressed to specific audiences: evaluators and new users/adopters, experienced users and administrators, contributors of different types (ITE proposers, doc writers and editors...).